-The Assisted AP Link ID Bitmap subfield indicates the link identifier(s) of an AP affiliated with an AP MLD that is solicited to transmit a Trigger frame to a non-AP STA affiliated with a non-AP MLD that belongs to (#7555)an NSTR link pair after a frame that contains AAR Control subfield sent by another non- AP STA affiliated with the same non-AP MLD to its associated AP affiliated with the same AP MLD.
+If the Type subfield is set to 0, the Assisted AP Link ID Bitmap subfield indicates the link identifier(s) of an AP affiliated with an AP MLD that is solicited to transmit a Trigger frame to a non-AP STA affiliated with a non-AP MLD that belongs to (#7555)an NSTR link pair after a frame that contains AAR Control subfield sent by another non- AP STA affiliated with the same non-AP MLD to its associated AP affiliated with the same AP MLD.
+If the Type subfield is set to 1, the Assisted AP Link ID bitmap subfield indicates the link identifier(s) of an AP affiliated with an AP MLD that operating in the power save mode is requested to wake up after a frame that contains AAR Control subfield sent by another non-AP STA affiliated with the same non-AP MLD to its associated AP affiliated with the same AP MLD.
 A value of 1 in bit position i of the Assisted AP Link ID Bitmap subfield means that the link ID i is the link identifier of the solicited AP affiliated with the AP MLD.
-A value of 0 in bit position i of the Assisted AP Link ID Bitmap subfield means that the link ID i is not the link identifier of the solicited AP affiliated with the AP MLD.TGbe editor: Change the following subclause as follows: (#5064)
+A value of 0 in bit position i of the Assisted AP Link ID Bitmap subfield means that the link ID i is not the link identifier of the solicited AP affiliated with the AP MLD.

+The Type subfield specifies the function of the AAR Control subfield.
+The Type subfield is set to 0 if the AAR Control subfield is used to solicit to transmit a Trigger frame and set to 1 if the AAR Control subfield is used to wake up the corresponding APs for the frame exchange.

+TGbe editor: Change the following subclause as follows: (#5064)

 9.4.2.312.2.2 Multi-link Control field of the Basic Multi-Link element